georgewur/AHSA/Projects/Zunasche_Heide/Workflow analysis new Nature Zunasche Heide.md

 For this purpose the altered surface elevations of the Zunasche heide is already prepaired.

-Load the raster "elevation_wierden_zh_40.tif" into GMS
+-   Load the raster "elevation_wierden_zh_40.tif" into GMS

+-   Right click on these elevations and selectMap these elevations to the modflow model